cm-tle-pred/cm-tle-pred.github.io/index.md

 ## Outlier Removal

 While the data which remained fell within the technical specifications, there were still some data that appeared to be outliers.
 These data were likely to be misidentified as the wrong satellite or had suboptimal readings.
-For more details on the outlier detection and removal, please read the [Unsupervised Learning](#unsupervised-learning) section.
+For more details on the outlier detection and removal methods, please read the [Unsupervised Learning](#unsupervised-learning) section.

 ## Feature Engineering

-A TLE contains only a few fields which are needed for SGP4 propagation ([Appendix A: What is a TLE](#a-what-is-a-tle)), however, to allow the models to achieve better accuracy, additional features were added to the dataset:
+A TLE contains only a few fields that are needed for SGP4 propagation ([Appendix A: What is a TLE](#a-what-is-a-tle)), however, to allow the models to achieve better accuracy, additional features were added to the dataset:

 * Some features, not part of the TLE data format, but were included in the Space-Track provided data, such as `SEMIMAJOR_AXIS`, `PERIOD`, `APOAPSIS`, `PERIAPSIS`, and `RCS_SIZE` were added back into the data sets.
 * Daily sunspot data with 1-day, 3-day, and 7-day rolling averages were added since solar activity has been found to increase satellite decay according to [Chen, Deng, Miller, 2021 "Orbital Congestion"](https://mads-hatters.github.io/).
 * Monthly air and water temperatures from the external datasets were also mapped back to each TLE according to their `EPOCH` day and month.
-According to Brown et al. in their 2021 paper ["Future decreases in themospheric density in very low Earth orbit"](https://www.essoar.org/doi/10.1002/essoar.10505899.1), satellites decay is reduced as atmospheric temperature increases.
+According to Brown et al. in their 2021 paper ["Future decreases in themospheric density in very low Earth orbit"](https://www.essoar.org/doi/10.1002/essoar.10505899.1), satellite decay is reduced as atmospheric temperature increases.
 * Some features exhibited periodic waveform patterns.
 Cartesian representations of these features were added as extra features.
 * Some features represented modulo values, pseudo reverse modulus representations were generated for these features so that their linear nature is represented.
 * Cartesian representation of position and velocity using the SGP4 algorithm were also added as additional features.